-Enter the total of refundable credits you are claiming from Form 313, Alternative Fuel Vehicle (AFV) Credit, Form 326, Credit for Alternative Fuel Delivery System, Form 327, Vehicle Refueling Apparatus Credit, Form 329, Employer Credit for Technology Training, or Form 330, Credit for Taxpayers Participating in an Agricultural Preservation District.
+Enter the total of refundable credits you are claiming from Form 329, Employer Credit for Technology Training, or Form 330, Credit for Taxpayers Participating in an Agricultural Preservation District.

-- If you are claiming a third year refund installment for an alternative fuel vehicle credit from Form 313, enter the amount from Form 313, Part I, line 1. - If you are claiming a third year refund installment for an alternative fuel delivery system credit from Form 326, enter the amount from Form 326, Part I, line 1. - If you are claiming a third year refund installment for a vehicle refueling apparatus credit from Form 327, enter the amount from Form 327, Part I, line 1. - If you are claiming the employer credit for technology training, enter the amount from Form 329, Part IV, line 9. - If you are claiming the credit for taxpayers participating in agricultural preservation district from Form 330, enter the amount from Form 330, Part IV, line 9.
+- If you are claiming the employer credit for technology training, enter the amount from Form 329, Part IV, line 9. - If you are claiming the credit for taxpayers participating in agricultural preservation district from Form 330, enter the amount from Form 330, Part IV, line 9.